top of page

 bg.png.webp

-Career guidance project "Stop Career Alarm!" with the support of UNFPA
+Career Guidance Project “Relief from Career Anxiety!” with the support of UNFPA

-In 2023, the career guidance project "Stop Career Alarm!" was implemented in Volyn and Ternopil regions, providing young people with career guidance services, lectures at schools, and a multimedia SCORM course of the same name on choosing a profession without gender stereotypes.
+In 2023, the career guidance project “Relief from Career Anxiety!” was implemented in Volyn and Ternopil regions, within the framework of which career guidance services were provided to young people, lectures were held in schools, and a multimedia SCORM course of the same name on choosing a profession without gender stereotypes.

-The goal of the project was to help adolescents identify their own aptitude for different areas of professional activity, learn about new, relevant, and promising professions, and help them choose their dream profession, avoiding gender barriers and traditional ideas about professions.
+The goal of the project was to help adolescents determine their own inclinations to various areas of professional activity, learn about new, relevant and promising professions, and help them choose their dream profession, avoiding gender barriers and helping them choose their dream profession.

-The project was implemented with the financial support of UNFPA Ukraine.
+The project was carried out with the financial support of UNFPA Ukraine.

 bg.png.webp

-To ensure the provision of adequate psychological assistance to the population, the project "Psychosocial and Emotional Support and Improvement of Public Mental Health Services" was created, with the support of the United States Agency for International Development (USAID) and American people through the USAID HOVERLA Project.
+To ensure the provision of adequate psychological assistance to the population, the project "Psychosocial and Emotional Support and Improvement of Community Mental Health Services" was created with the support of the United States Agency for International Development (USAID) and the American people through the USAID Project "HOVERLA".

-We provided an integrated approach to the deployment of a psychological assistance system in 25 communities in Volyn, Lviv, and Poltava regions.
+We provided a comprehensive approach to deploying a psychological assistance system in 25 communities of Volyn, Lviv, and Poltava regions.

 bg.png.webp

-Education Hubs in Lviv, Volyn and Ternopil regions with the support of the Carpathian Foundation and UNFPA
+Educational Hubs of Lviv, Volyn and Ternopil regions with the support of the Carpathian Fund and UNFPA

-The project were implemented in 2022 as part of the "Springboard to Equality" project implemented by UNFPA, the United Nations Population Fund in partnership with the Office of the Vice Prime Minister for European and Euro-Atlantic Integration of Ukraine and Bitrut Academy with financial support from Sweden.
+The projects were implemented in 2022 within the framework of the "Springboard to Equality" project, implemented by UNFPA, the United Nations Population Fund in partnership with the Office of the Vice Prime Minister for European and Euro-Atlantic Integration of Ukraine and the "BitrutAcademy" NGO with financial support from Sweden.

-The project aimed to provide free psychological, social and educational support to internally displaced Ukrainians of all ages
+The project aimed to provide free psychological, social and educational support to internally displaced persons of all ages.

 bg.png.webp